Japanese hotels presented by London at the end of the 19th century

 At the time, “Handbook For Travellers IN JAPAN” was a popular travel guidebook published by John Murray, London, which published travel guidebooks from around the world.

-The Tansan Hotel was one of the first to appear in the Japanese edition of this world-renowned guidebook, but it was an Englishman who was behind the presentation of Takarazuka Onsen overseas.
+The Tansan Hotel was one of the first to appear in the Japanese edition of this world-renowned guidebook, but it was an English businessman who was behind the presentation of Takarazuka Onsen overseas.

 Wilkinson Tansan explanatory signboard in Takarazuka City